- What We Do

-Today marks World Humanitarian Day, a day to celebrate and pay tribute to aid workers who help the millions of people affected by humanitarian crises around the world.
-Designated by the United Nations General Assembly to remember the 22 UN and relief agency staff who lost their lives in a bombing in Baghdad 12 years ago, August 19 has become an occasion to honor the sacrifice of the brave men and women who have died serving others, while celebrating the humanitarian spirit that mobilizes help for those who are suffering.
+Each year on August 19, we pay tribute to aid workers who risk their lives helping millions of people affected by crises around the world.
+The United Nations designated this as World Humanitarian Day in memory of the 22 UN and relief agency staff who lost their lives in a Baghdad bombing on this day 13 years ago.
+It is an opportunity to pause to honor the brave men and women who have died serving others, while celebrating the humanitarian spirit that mobilizes help for those who are suffering.